Ian8912/Computer_Vision_Assignment2/README.md

 The simple frame differencing method is not robust to real-world challenges like illumination changes or dynamic backgrounds.
 For extra credit, research and implement a more advanced background subtraction technique in the file `solution/advanced_detector.py`.

-*   **Task:** Implement the function `advanced_motion_detector(video_path)`, which takes a path to a video file and produces an output video showing the detected motion.
+*   **Task:** Implement the function `advanced_motion_detector(video_path)`, which takes a path to a video file and produces an output video showing the detected motion that does better than the simple frame differencing method.
-*   **Recommended Technique:** A great method to investigate is the **Running Gaussian Average (MOG2)**, available in OpenCV as `cv2.createBackgroundSubtractorMOG2()`.
 You are highly encouraged to use an LLM for research and to help generate the initial code for this.
 *   **Deliverables:**
     1. Your implementation in `solution/advanced_detector.py`.
     2. A new section in `REPORT.md` titled "Extra Credit: Advanced Motion Detection".
     3. In this section, you must include:
         *   **The Prompt:** The exact prompt(s) you used with an LLM that helped you solve this.
         *   **The Result:** A side-by-side comparison (GIFs or still images) showing the output of your simple detector vs. your advanced detector on the `failure_case` data.
 Save your output GIF in the `output/` folder.
-        *   **Analysis:** A paragraph explaining *why* the MOG2 method is more robust than simple frame differencing for this specific failure case.
+        *   **Analysis:** A paragraph explaining *why* your method is more robust than simple frame differencing for this specific failure case.

 ## 6. Deliverables Summary